 You can set the spiral function independently for the main and sub patterns.
-Use the following procedure.

 - 1 In the M/E-1 >Wipe menu, select HF5 'Main Modify.'
 The Main Modify menu appears.

 - 2 Press [Spiral], turning it on.

 - 3 Set the following parameters.